Open-Cascade-SAS/OCCT/dox/dev_guides/git_guide/git_guide.md

   The changes made in the branch can be reviewed without direct access to Git, using GitWeb interface:

   * Open GitWeb in your web browser: http://git.dev.opencascade.org/gitweb/?p=occt.git
-  * Locate the branch you want to review among heads (click ‘…’ at the bottom of the page to see the full list).
+  * Locate the branch you want to review among **heads** (click ‘…’ at the bottom of the page to see the full list).
-  * Click log (or shortlog) to see the history of the branch.
+  * Click **log** (or **shortlog**) to see the history of the branch.

   **Note** that the branch can contain more than one commit, and you need to distinguish commits that belong to that branch (those to be reviewed) from the commits corresponding to the previous state of the master branch.
 Normally the first commit in the list that starts from the ID of the other issue indicates the branching point; commits above it are the ones to be reviewed.

-  * Click *commitdiff* on each log entry to review the changes (highlighted with color format).
+  * Click **commitdiff** on each log entry to review the changes (highlighted with color format).

 @subsection occt_gitguide_5_2 Review branch changes with TortoiseGit

   Use of TortoiseGit is recommended for convenient code review:

-  * Fetch the changes from the remote repository as described in 4.7;
+  * Fetch the changes from the remote repository as described in <a href="#occt_gitguide_4_7">Synchronizing with remote repository</a> section.
-  * Right-click on the repository, choose TortoiseGit -> Show log;
+  * Right-click on the repository, choose **TortoiseGit** -> **Show** log;
   * Locate the remote branch you need to review;
   * To review commits one-by-one, select each commit in the log.
 The list of changed files is shown at the bottom of the window; double-click on the file will open visual compare tool.
-  * To review all changes made in the branch at once, or to compare two arbitrary revisions, select the corresponding commits in the log (e.g. the last commit in the branch and the branching point), right-click for the context menu, and choose **Compare revisions**.
+  * To review all changes made in the branch at once, or to compare two arbitrary revisions, select the corresponding commits in the log (e.g. the last commit in the branch and the branching point), ight-click for the context menu, and choose **Compare revisions**.

 @image html OCCT_GitGuide_V2_image026.png
 @image latex OCCT_GitGuide_V2_image026.png